Search

 Performance and reporting requirements for a review of an entity’s cybersecurity risk management program and associated controls.

-Which organisation requires a SOC report?
+Which organization requires a SOC report?

 Any service unit that requires independent validation of powers relevant to the manner in which it transmits, processes, or stores customer data may require SOC compliance.
-Furthermore, due to the increased scrutiny of third-party controls, clients are increasingly demanding SOC Certifications from their organisations.
+Furthermore, due to the increased scrutiny of third-party controls, clients are increasingly demanding SOC Certifications from their organizations.

 What determines the cost of a SOC report?

-Achieving SOC compliance may not be costly, as soc 1 certification cost mostly depends on many factors such as the type and number of controls in place, the system complexity, related environmental control, etc. A Type 2 is more expensive than a Type 1 due to testing levels and documentation requirements.
+Achieving SOC compliance may not be costly, as SOC 1 certification cost mostly depends on many factors such as the type and number of controls in place, the system complexity, related environmental control, etc. A Type 2 is more expensive than a Type 1 due to testing levels and documentation requirements.

 What is the most effective way to prepare for a SOC exam?

 In almost all cases, we recommend a readiness assessment prior to a business unit commencing a SOC review for the first time.
 As part of a readiness assessment, we will undertake a high-level assessment of power within the scope and document our findings.
 This gives the concerned organisation an opportunity to fill the gaps before we start the SOC reporting process.
-Moreover, much of this work can be utilised in the SOC.
+Moreover, much of this work can be utilized in the SOC.

 Does the SOC have the opinion of the auditor?